qobiljon/qobiljon/README.md

 My hobbies are long-distance running and cycling (see [Strava profile](https://www.strava.com/athletes/qobiljon)).<br>
 I also do problem solving from time to time (see [Leetcode profile](https://leetcode.com/qobiljonn/)).

-Freelancing?
-Yes!<br>
+I also actively do freelancing work.<br>
-If you have an interesting software development project and I somehow got your attention, please kindly email me at [kobiljon.toshnazarov@toptal.com](mailto:kobiljon.toshnazarov@toptal.com).
+If you have an interesting thing to do and I got your attention, then you can contact me at [kobiljon.toshnazarov@toptal.com](mailto:kobiljon.toshnazarov@toptal.com).

 Nice to meet you, and let's talk!